rotorz/unity3d-reorderable-list/docs/topics/Serialized-property-inside-editor-window.md

-﻿# Serialized property inside editor window

-The serialized property version of this field can also be used in editor windows.
+﻿The serialized property version of this field can also be used in editor windows.
 This allows you to take advantage of the automatic undo and redo capabilities which Unity provides.